NCAR/VAPOR/docs/sphinx/downloads.rst

 .. note:: If you are looking for our legacy version of Vapor 2.6, follow :ref:`this link <vapor2>` to the bottom of the page.

-Current Release: Vapor 3.1.0
+Current Release: Vapor 3.2.0
 ----------------------------

-July 5, 2019
+February 3, 2020

 `Download here <https://forms.gle/piowN9Lnd3oZhno79>`_

-Release notes for VAPOR-3.1.0
+Release notes for VAPOR-3.2.0

     New Features:

-    - 3D Variable Support
-    - Direct Volume Renderer
-    - Isosurfaces
-    - Slice Renderer
+    - Flow Renderer
-    - Wireframe Renderer
+    - Model Renderer
-    - Python variable engine
-    - Geotiff creation from Vapor renderings
-    - Support for MPAS-A and MOM6 models
+    - New Transfer Function Editor
+    - Off screen rendering
+    - Performance optimization to Vapor's DataMgr class
+    - Added support for stretched grids to vdccreate
+    - Added ability to color Volume Renderings with a secondary variable
+    - Increased Volume Rendering sampling rate maximum setting
+    - Updated 3rd party libraries

 |